 Planning for drought is indeed a challenge, with the characteristics and impacts of drought being variable across space and time.
 However, we cannot just ‘wait for the rain’ and this is a challenge we can meet head on.
 By properly identifying systems vulnerabilities to drought, we can define appropriate intervention actions, when these should occur and what the roles and responsibilities of different stakeholders are, which can help lessen and mitigate the impacts of drought.
 We can also look to options that capture excess water during storm and flood events and store it to help support supply and the environment during water scarcity.
 Initiatives such as the ‘Reclaim the Rain’ FCRIP in Norfolk and Suffolk, which our water resources team has recently been pleased to support, is a good example of the recognition of this need.
 Key to effective drought planning and preparedness will also be collaboration between the government, regulators and water companies - something which was recognised at the most recent National Drought Group Meeting.

 As part of our wider climate change and resilience services, we support a variety of organisations to adapt, prepare and become more resilient to drought.
 We provide expertise for those requiring or utilising water resources, covering everything from country-wide drought orders to the creation of new boreholes.
-For more information contact Head of Resilience and Water Management, Peter May or Water Resources Lead, Evangelia Kordomenidi.
+For more information contact Head of Water Management, Steve Thompsett or Water Resources Lead, Evangelia Kordomenidi.
 You can also visit our Managing Water Resources page for more information on our services.